 The Early Conciliation procedure makes some changes to the normal time limit rules.
 These are often referred to as “stop the clock” provisions and their purpose is to prevent claimants from being disadvantaged by having the period for bringing a claim reduced because they have entered Early Conciliation.

-- If the normal time limit for bringing the claim would expire during the Early Conciliation procedure or within a month of it ending, the time limit for putting the claim in will instead end one month after the claimant receives the certificate from ACAS or deemed receipt of that certificate.
+- If the normal time limit for bringing the claim would expire during the Early Conciliation procedure or within a month of it ending (i.e. within one month of Day B), the time limit for putting the claim in will instead end one month after Day B.

 - The claimant’s normal deadline for lodging her claim is 10th June.
 She submits the EC form on 28th May to ACAS.
 The ACAS certificate is issued by email on 7thJune.
 The new deadline for her to start her claim is 7th July.